 Secret Baby

 A past relationship resulted in a child the other parent doesn't know about.
 When the secret comes out, reconnection (or confrontation) follows.
 This trope is divisive β readers either love it or loathe it β but when it's done well (the hiding is justified, the reveal is earned), the emotional payoff is substantial.
-Book that nails it: A Little Too Close by Lisa Phillips.
+Where to find it: common in mafia, sports, and small-town subgenres β filter the catalog by the secret-baby tag for the full list.

 Fated Mates

 Paranormal and romantasy almost exclusively.
 The universe, magic, or biology has decided they belong together.
 The tension comes from one (or both) refusing to accept the bond, or from outside forces trying to break it.
-Book that nails it: A Hunger Like No Other by Kresley Cole.
+Book that nails it: A Hunger Like No Other (Amazon) by Kresley Cole.
 Shifter version: anything by Patricia Briggs.

 Only One Bed